|

 Once a thriving community inhabited by wealthy Brahmins (members of the highest Hindu caste), this village is now abandoned and surrounded by legend about its history.

-No one knows for sure why such a prosperous place was abandoned, but the most commonly discussed is that a tyrannical ruler caused all the villagers to flee in one night to avoid persecution.
-The story continues that they placed a curse on the place and now no one can spend the night there and survive – spooky!
+No one knows for sure why such a prosperous place was abandoned, but the most commonly discussed reason is that a tyrannical ruler caused all the villagers to flee in one night to avoid persecution.
+The story continues that they placed a curse on the place, and now no one can spend the night there and survive – spooky!

-It certainly does have an eerie aura when visiting and the history and myth are certainly interesting but you won’t stay here too long as there isn’t much to do.
+It certainly does have an eerie aura when visiting, and the history and myth are certainly interesting, but you won’t stay here too long, as there isn’t much to do.
 Though you might see a family of peacocks flying around.

 Camel Ride in the Thar Desert